Updated August 12, 2025

 We spent a lot of time at this place.
 We swung by the arcade both nights that we stayed in Portland.
 An arcade card loaded with 300 points only cost $10.
 Most cabinets ranged from only 10-20 points per credit.
 Very reasonable pricing!
 There's also a bar in there, and most cabinets had conveniently beer-shaped cupholders mounted atop them.

-Just passed the Saturday market was a long stretch of these cherry blossom trees.
+Just past the Saturday market was a long stretch of these cherry blossom trees.
 I managed to take this picture despite how packed with people the area was.
 Behind the cherry blossoms stands the steel bridge and the Modacenter venue across the river.

 Be me, pourin' tea.
 (Also doctored for the sake of privacy)